This article may contain compensated links. See our full disclosure here

 If you have a tight schedule, need to be close to one of the bigger train stations and love sandy beaches, Monterosso is the best choice.
 Here you will find the biggest range of accommodation of all the villages.
 Those looking for quiet seclusion should pick Corniglia, the smallest village with the fewest visitors.

-Also consider the amount of luggage you have and your ability to climb steep streets and multiple flights of stairs with and without the luggage.
+Also, consider the amount of luggage you have and your ability to climb steep streets and multiple flights of stairs with and without the luggage.
 Monterosso is the flattest of the villages while Riomaggiore and Corniglia cover steep terrain.

 Monterosso al Mare

 Monterosso is the largest village and a popular place to stay in the Cinque Terre thanks to its wide sandy beach.
 There is a broader range of accommodation options than the other villages and you will also find more restaurants and things to do in the evening.
+If you’re interested in seeing the villages by sea then you’ll find that many Cinque Terre boat tours depart from Monterosso.

-The last village when you travel north towards Genoa, the train station at Monterosso is a handy transit point for your onward journey.
+The last village when you travel north towards Genoa, the train station at Monterosso is also a handy transit point for your onward journey.
 This is the flattest of the villages so a good choice if you have a lot of luggage or have some mobility issues.

 Where to stay in Monterosso al Mare